 Charcoal infused toothbrush bristles are associated with many different claims of benefits for your dental health, from improving bad breath to tooth whitening.
-We go into these claims in our article about charcoal bristle toothbrushes.

 Companies using it claim the charcoal has natural antimicrobial activities.
 There is actually not much clinical evidence to prove these claims.

 A small study which compared toothbrushes used in real life did find that the charcoal infused bristles had lower levels of bacteria.
 Two other studies, by Kaur et al and Lee et al, showed charcoal containing toothbrushes attract fewer bacteria when compared to normal toothbrushes.

 But other studies advise that there is no difference in the bacteria count between charcoal infused toothbrushes and regular nylon bristles in a lab setting.